turlucode/ros-docker-gui/Readme.md

 turlucode/ros-indigo:cuda8
 ````

+_Important Remark_:

-_Important Remark_: Please note that you need to pass the `Xauthority` to the correct user's home directory.
+- Please note that you need to pass the `Xauthority` to the correct user's home directory.
+- You may need to run `xhost local:root` if get errors like `Error: cannot open display`

 ## Other options